Skip to content

 In partnership with Dr Hamish Black

-CBD oil, and other medicinal cannabis products, have received a lot of attention in the past few years, in Australia and overseas.
-So, what’s the deal with medicinal cannabis in Australia, and why is there so much talk around CBD oil in particular?
-To give us a better understanding of CBD, we spoke with Dr Hamish Black – GP and nib group Medical Advisor – to help answer some of the biggest questions you might have about CBD oil.
+CBD oil and other medicinal cannabis products have received a lot of attention in the past few years, both in Australia and overseas.
+So, what’s the deal with medicinal cannabis in Australia, and why is there so much talk about CBD oil in particular?
+To give us a better understanding of this complex subject, we spoke with Dr Hamish Black – GP and nib group Medical Advisor – to help tackle some of the biggest questions you might have about CBD oil.

 What is CBD oil?

-Unlike THC, which is the main psychoactive cannabinoid found in cannabis and is what produces the ‘high’ that cannabis is often associated with, CBD isn’t psychoactive.
-This means you don’t feel a ‘high’ sensation from taking it.
-The CBD found in products like CBD oil has often been derived from the hemp plant or manufactured in a lab
+The cannabis plant contains both cannabidiol (CBD) and tetrahydrocannabinol (THC), which are generally used in Medicinal cannabis as the main active ingredients.
+THC is the main psychoactive cannabinoid found in cannabis and is what produces the ‘high’ often associated with its use, but you don’t experience this same sensation with CBD because it is not psychoactive.
+The CBD found in products like CBD oil has often been derived from the hemp plant or manufactured in a lab.

 How does CBD oil work?